 Commonly referred to as “parcel data,” cadastral data consist of the boundaries of land ownership parcels and attributes of those parcels.
 The spatial accuracy of parcel boundary data varies according to the needs of data producers, generally county governments, which also maintain a wide variety of attributes for each parcel to support their property taxation functions.
 These attributes generally include information about the property owner, taxpayer, structures located on the parcel, financial interests, and descriptors related to the value and use of land.
 Both components – boundaries and attributes - change rapidly as new property is created and existing property is reevaluated, improved, sold or redeveloped.

-The Land Records Modernization Committee of the Governor's Council on Geographic Information serves as the MSDI Cadastral data workgroup.
-It's members are responsible for developing and maintaining a strategic plan for meeting the state's needs for parcel data.
+The Land Records Modernization Committee of the Governor's Council on Geographic Information served as the MSDI Cadastral data workgroup.
+Its members were responsible for developing and maintaining a strategic plan for meeting the state's needs for parcel data.

 Parcel data rank among the top data needs of Minnesota governments and support a wide variety of day-to-day business functions.
 Aside from mapping ownership, uses include analyzing site locations, mapping results of program evaluations, contacting property owners, evaluating development proposals, estimating community growth potential, managing natural resources, and road management.

 The goal of the Cadastral I-Plan is that all parcel data within Minnesota be maintained by primary producers, generally counties, in digital formats that can be assembled easily for multi-county and statewide applications.
 As of 2004, 57 of the state’s 87 counties reported they had developed some digital parcel boundaries, but 38 had not completed the task and only 37 could link their boundaries to tax roll databases.
 Data accuracies vary greatly among counties.